seokho-1116/community-api/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: ticket issue
-about: issue for ticket티켓 발행을 위한 이슈입니다.
+about: issue for ticket.
 title: ''
-labels: enhancement
+labels: ''
 assignees: ''

 ---